-Section 5.4.
-Except as otherwise provided by law or by the resolution or resolutions adopted by the Board of Directors designating the powers, designations, preferences, limitations, restrictions, and relative rights of any Preferred Stock, any director or the entire Board of Directors may be removed from office at any time by the affirmative vote of the holders of at least 662/3% of the total voting power of all classes of outstanding capital stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class.
+- SECTION 5.1.
+The directors are hereby granted the authority to do any act on behalf of the Corporation as may be allowed by law. - SECTION 5.2.
+Except as otherwise provided by the resolution or resolutions adopted by the Board of Directors designating the powers, designations, preferences, limitations, restrictions, and relative rights of any Preferred Stock, the number of directors of the Corporation shall be fixed as set forth in the bylaws of the Corporation, and may be increased or decreased from time to time, by resolution of the Board of Directors. - SECTION 5.3.
+Directors shall hold office for a term of one year and until their respective successors are elected and qualified. - SECTION 5.4.

-Section 5.5.
 Except as otherwise provided by the resolution or resolutions adopted by the Board of Directors designating the powers, designations, preferences, limitations, restrictions, and relative rights of any Preferred Stock, newly created directorships resulting from any increase in the authorized number of directors or any vacancies in the Board of Directors resulting from death, resignation, retirement, disqualification, removal from office, or other cause shall be filled solely by the affirmative vote of a majority of the remaining directors then in office, even though less than a quorum of the Board of Directors, or by the sole remaining director.
 Any director so chosen shall hold office until his or her successor shall be elected and qualified and, if the Board of Directors at such time is classified, until the next election of the class for which such director shall have been chosen.
 No decrease in the number of directors shall shorten the term of any incumbent director.